readium/lcp-specs/readium-lsd-draft.md

   </tr>
   <tr>
     <td>The server <b>MUST</b> return an updated Status Document.
-The Status Document <b>MUST</b> also return a `status` with its value set to "returned" if the status was previously set to "active" or "cancelled" if the status was previously set to "ready".
+The Status Document <b>MUST</b> contain a `status` with its value set to "returned" if the status was previously set to "active" or "cancelled" if the status was previously set to "ready".

 The server <b>MUST</b> update the timestamp of both License and Status Document contained in the `status` and `license` keys of the `updated` object.

 The server <b>MAY</b> also add a new event in the `events` object of the Status Document.</td>
     <td>200</td>
-    <td>The client <b>MUST</b> download an updated License Document.
+    <td>The client <b>MUST</b> download an updated Status Document.

 The client <b>MUST NOT</b> allow the user to open the publication anymore.

-The client <b>MUST NOT</b> attempt to return the License anymore.</td>
+The client <b>SHOULD NOT</b> attempt to return the License anymore.</td>
   </tr>
 </table>